 Date: June 14, 2009 - 9 pm

-Category: Advice, ICT, IT Goods & Services, IT Governance
+Category: Advice, IT Goods & Services, IT Governance, IT or ICT

 The acronym ICT is often used in many different contexts.
 For example, people refer to the ICT industry, ICT sector, ICT companies, ICT law, the ICT BEE Charter, ICT governance and ICT legislation.
 But what is the acronym ICT actually short for?
 With the acronym you lose the “and” and commas – this creates ambiguity.

 There are two options of what the acronym ICT could stand for:

 - information and communication technology

 “[M]en’s lives may depend upon a comma” Johnson, J